-We will be forming into teams over the first 4 weeks of the Course.
-Each team will be responsible for planning and conducting a project for a real client using Agile Project Management.
-Teams will be comprised of 3 (minimum) to 6 (maximum) students.
+We will be forming into teams over the first 2 Weeks of the Course.
+Each team will be responsible for creating a Web-based information resource site useful to new project management practitioners in their common field of interest.
+Each team will be comprised of 3 (minimum) to 6 (maximum) students.
 Please see the Team Formation Forum on our Moodle site for more information about getting started at Team Formation.